"""

 [docs]

-:param coeffs: List of polynomial coefficients in descending order of degree
+:param coeffs: Polynomial coefficients in descending order of degree

 Examples: